mikeldiazrodriguez/patterns_monforte/README.md

-# source code and data
+# A predictive model for Palaeolithic sites: A case study of Monforte de Lemos basin (NW Iberian Peninsula): source code and data